WireWhiz/BraneScript/README.md

 Brane script is being developed with the goal of creating a high performance embeddable statically typed scripting system for ECS based game engines.
-BS functions are AOT optimized to a cross-platform byte code and jit compiled to allow native speeds.
+BS functions are AOT optimized to a cross-platform IR and jit compiled to allow native speeds.
 With a focus on runtime loading and linking for highly modular use cases.

-### Todo
-* Templating system for arrays/vectors
-* Constexpr folding refactor (need way to run functions at compile time)
-* Separate function for printing out opcode debugging

 ## Building
 We use the conan package manager version 1.x, we will update to conan 2.x once all our dependencies supported by the new version, for now install it with: